Santhosh-Paramasivam/team_view_no_database/README.md

 ### CampusFind offers a seamless way to:

 ✅ Instantly locate colleagues with real-time, interactive floor maps.
 ✅ Set and update your own location with ease.
-✅ Look at the events and attendees in each room
+✅ Look at the events and attendees in each room.
 ✅ Use RFID stations for quick, automated check-ins and check-outs.
 ✅ Display your availability status for efficient and respectful collaboration.